 On October 24, 2016 USCIS announced a final rule increasing fees for most immigration benefit requests.
 We wrote about this change while USCIS was accepting comments on the proposed rule, and submitted part of this post as a comment.
-In response to comments submitted by Boundary Bay Law, USCIS decided not to increase the fees for filing Form I-192 when this form is adjudicated by US Customs and Border Protection.
+In response to our comments, USCIS decided not to increase the fees for filing Form I-192 when this form is adjudicated by US Customs and Border Protection.
 Over 400 comments were received, and a very small percentage resulted in a change to the final rule.

 We think that there is something to be learned from this outcome.
 Our comment may have accidentally hit on a legal requirement that each government agency must follow.
 The essence of our comment was that CBP, and not USCIS, adjudicates Form I-192 when filed by Canadians.
 Since the proposed rule is based on the cost burden to USCIS, the fees should not be increased when CBP is adjudicating the application.
 To our great surprise, USCIS agreed with this analysis.

 Further research suggests that the law may prohibit raising fees without first proposing regulations and analyzing costs to the government.
 Under the Chief Financial Officers Act, each agency must maintain a financial management system that complies with the policies set by OMB.
 One such policy requires that fees be fair, based on cost to the government, and set by regulation.
 Since CBP’s cost of adjudicating Form I-192 was not analyzed in the proposed fee increase, USCIS may have been legally required to forego the increase in this situation.